The Essence of Chinese Painting (VII)

 We already have been talking about this: a trick to let strokes indicate a direction by creating an imaginary line which leads to a point in the distance which is called in Chinese painting ” (意 到 笔 不到” (the sense arrives, the line [literally brush] does not arrive).
 This principle can not only be found in almost every Chinese picture, but it is an integral part of Chinese calligraphy too, especially the “xingshu” (行书 running script) and “cao-shu” (草书 grass script).
 In addition to this masterful structure of the picture, Zha Shibiao impresses with his masterful painting technique.

 We have already stated that it is an older, drier tree and a young, fresh one.
 All of this was done with just a few brushstrokes.
 But more than that, based on the quality of the ink, we also learn something about what was not shown, namely the environment:

 The mist that lies over the water, even the moisture, is expressed by the quality of the ink.
 This goes so far that we can even guess how the fog is thicker in the lower part than at the top, where the clarity of the lines in the branches testifies to good visibility.

 Lines in Chinese painting must also be able to exist under calligraphic aspects.
-Even more, in the course of time a canon has developed in painting itself as to how exactly lines must look, what they must be reminiscent of, namely, for example, “rat tails”, like “lines written in the sand with an awl” or lines that look like “corridors of woodworms” to name a few.
+Even more, over time, a canon has developed in painting itself as to how exactly lines must look, and what they must be reminiscent of, namely, for example, “rat tails”, like “lines written in the sand with an awl” or lines that look like “corridors of woodworms” to name a few.
 These 3 lines would be of totally different quality.